Cycles in subexpression graphs: Basics

 Let $f_1:Z_1\to Y,\ldots f_n:Z_n\to Y$ be maps, where $Z_1,\ldots,Z_n\subset X$, such that any two maps $f_i$ and $f_j$ agree on the intersection $Z_i\cap Z_j$.
 Then we can {\it glue} all these maps together to a single map $f_1\cup\cdots\cup f_n:Z_1\cup\cdots\cup Z_n\to X$.
 If all subsets $Z_1,\ldots,Z_n$ are simultaneously open or closed and all maps $f_1,\ldots,f_n$ are continuous, then $f$ is also continuous.

-Considering a topological space $X$ and a subset $Y\subset X$, we denote by $\overline Y$ and $Y^\circ$ the closure and the interior of $Y$ respectively.
-For any real vector space $V$, we will denote by $\GL(V)$ the group of all invertible linear maps $V\to V$ and by $V^*$ its dual space, which consists of all linear maps $f:V\to\R$ with respect to the pointwise multiplication and addition.
+Considering a topological space $X$ and a subset $Y\subset X$, we denote by $\overline Y$ and $Y^\circ$ the {\it closure} and the {\it interior} of $Y$ respectively.

+Let $V$ be a real (over $\R$) vector space.
+We will denote by $\GL(V)$ the group of all invertible linear maps $V\to V$ and by $V^*$ its {\it dual space}, which consists of all linear maps $f:V\to\R$ with respect to the pointwise multiplication and addition.